notnotmelon/maraxsis/README.md

   - Banned unbarrelling of heavy oil in space.
   - The research productivity technology now requires hydraulic science packs.
   - No more "haste makes waste".
 Speed modules no longer reduce quality.
+  - Added a new endgame technology which grants productivity to promethium science packs.

 ---